-Hassan is a tall man, skin the color of rich cocoa powder.
+Hassan is a tall man.
 His beard is trim.
 His grin is wide.
 He is the father of Ahmed and Zakariya, co-owners of The Horn Coffee in Nashville.

 With a population over half a million, Nashville is the biggest city in Tennessee.
 And between the honky-tonks, performance venues, and music museums, it’s easy to get lost in the country-pluck of Nashville’s daytime tunes.